Alma Moodie: Biography

 Ernst Krenek married Anna Mahler (the daughter of Gustav Mahler) in March 1924, when Krenek was completing his Violin Concerto No. 1, Op.
 29. Alma Moodie assisted Krenek, not with the scoring of the violin part, but with getting financial assistance from Werner Reinhart at a time when there was hyper-inflation in Germany.
 In gratitude, Krenek dedicated the concerto to Moodie, and she premiered it on 5 January 1925, in Dessau.
 In the meantime, Krenek's marriage to Anna Mahler had collapsed, and their divorce became final a few days after the premiere.
 Krenek did not attend the premiere, but he did have an affair with Moodie which has been described as "short-lived and complicated".
 He never managed to hear her play the concerto, but he did "immortalize some aspects of her personality in the character of Anita in his opera Jonny spielt auf".
 Krenek also dedicated his Sonata for Solo Violin, Op.
 33 to Alma Moodie in 1924.

 Igor Stravinsky arranged a suite of excerpts from Pulcinella for violin and piano, calling it "Suite from themes, fragments and pieces by Pergolesi".
 Alma Moodie premiered it with the composer in Frankfurt on 25 November 1925, and they played it on a number of other public occasions.
 They also played it at Werner Reinhart's home in Winterthur.
 Stravinsky described her as "excellent".
 He may also have intended a pair of arrangements from The Firebird with Moodie in mind.

 Arthur Nikisch wrote of her to Carl Flesch from Leipzig in December 1925: "For me, this girl is a phenomenon artistically so delightful that I regard it as my natural duty to promote the interests of this blessed creature as much as I am able".
 Leopold Auer also heard her and held her in very high regard.

 Alma Moodie was considered one of the most important interpreters of Brahms's works for violin.
 Hermann Reutter quotes her as saying "One must be at least forty to understand the greatness and depth of expression in Brahms' music."
 Reutter participated in many concerts with Alma Moodie, and dedicated his Rhapsodie for violin and piano, Op.
 51 (1939), to her.

 On 18 December 1927, she married Alexander Balthasar Alfred Spengler, a German lawyer, becoming the third of his six wives, and they had two children.
 They initially lived in Cologne.
 He was indifferent to her career, and she was tired from incessant travelling, so she performed less often after that.
 She taught violin at the Hoch Conservatory in Frankfurt, where she continued Carl Flesch's teaching tradition.
-Her students included Günter Kehr, Maria Thomán (daughter of István Thomán), Leah Luboschutz, May Harrison, Irma Seyde and Thelma Given.
+Her students included Günter Kehr, Maria Thomán (daughter of István Thomán), Lea Luboshutz, May Harrison, Irma Seyde and Thelma Given.